 2. What causes lethargic feelings?

-Common causes include lack of sleep, illness, depression, poor diet, dehydration, or certain medications.
+Common causes include lack of sleep, illness, depression, poor diet, dehydration, stress, or certain medications.
+In writing, it also helps to consider whether the speaker means physical tiredness, mental disengagement, or both.

 3. How do you treat lethargy?